-Please do your best to support each other and the instructor by giving your full attention and participation during class.
-Avoid engaging in distracting behaviors.
+Please support each other and the instructor by giving your full attention and participation during class, and avoid engaging in distracting behaviors.
 You are strongly encouraged to ask questions and participate in discussions.
-For productive discussions, it is essential that both students and the professor come prepared by having completed the assigned readings.
+For productive discussions, it is essential that both students and the professor come prepared by completing the assigned readings.
 Differing points of view should be treated with respect.
 Disagreements are expected, and expressing different viewpoints is encouraged, provided it is done respectfully.
 Hostile or derogatory comments or behaviors will not be tolerated.